Atoka County, OK

 to take action should flooding develop.

-FLOOD WATCH IN EFFECT FROM TUESDAY MORNING THROUGH WEDNESDAY EVENING
+FLOOD WATCH NOW IN EFFECT THROUGH WEDNESDAY MORNING

 * IMPACTS...Excessive runoff may result in flooding of rivers,